Chuck Gardner

-Charles Rutland Gardner (born September 30, 1944) is a retired professional basketball power forward who played one season in the American Basketball Association (ABA) as a member of the Denver Rockets during the 1967–68 season.
+Charles Rutland Gardner (born September 30, 1944) is an American former professional basketball power forward who played one season in the American Basketball Association (ABA) as a member of the Denver Rockets during the 1967–68 season.
 Born in Lincoln, Nebraska, he attended the University of Colorado where he was drafted in the ninth round of the 1966 NBA draft by the Baltimore Bullets.